Overview

 1. Recruitment and selection

-An important function of HR is the ability to attract and select human resources with the right knowledge, skills, and attitude.
+An important function of HR is the ability to attract and select human resources with the proper knowledge, skills, and attitude.
 If HR is successful in this work, it will significantly support the organisation’s strategy.
 Productivity, quality, and service are the most critical issues in any organisation, and any positive contribution of HR in these areas will be of paramount importance.

 2. Quality is one of the most critical issues for any organisational strategy